JefferyLiu6/RiskOS/reports/validation_report.md

 ## 2. Scope, independence, and intended use

 **Scope.** The underlying portfolio is U.S. residential mortgage data, because comparable public Canadian loan-level default and loss data is not available.
-The project applies IFRS 9 concepts and OSFI Guideline E-23 as a methodological and governance framework relevant to Canadian financial institutions.
-It does not represent a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Canadian-specific products (for example CMHC-insured mortgages and HELOCs) are out of scope.
+The project applies IFRS 9-style ECL measurement and common model-risk practices (inventory, findings, monitoring thresholds; themes also discussed in OSFI Guideline E-23).
+It is not a regulatory implementation, does not reproduce any institution's ECL system, and makes no claim of OSFI compliance.
+Inventory 'approval' fields mean illustrative developer clearance by the project author, not an independent model-risk committee decision.

 **Independence.** This project is built by one person.
-It cannot claim the organisational independence OSFI E-23 expects between model development and model validation.
-The review artefact is therefore a *developer validation with simulated second-line review*: the same discipline of pre-committed rules, a findings register populated at discovery, approvals with conditions and review dates, and reconciliation of the inventory against what is on disk — without the independent reviewer.
-Every tier-1 approval in §12 records this as a condition, not a waiver.
+It cannot claim organisational independence between model development and model validation.
+The review artefact is therefore a *developer validation with simulated second-line review*: pre-committed rules, a findings register populated at discovery, clearance conditions and review dates, and reconciliation of the inventory against what is on disk — without an independent reviewer.
+Every tier-1 clearance in §12 records that gap as a condition, not a waiver.

 **Intended use.** Illustrative and educational.
 Not for real lending or underwriting decisions, not for regulatory capital or provisioning, and not applicable to any Canadian portfolio without redevelopment on Canadian data.

-**Risk tiering.** Every model that feeds the ECL calculation is tier 1, because the ECL figure is the one a reader would be tempted to quote.
+**Risk tiering.** Every model that feeds the ECL calculation is treated as tier 1 here, because the ECL figure is the one a reader would be tempted to quote.

 | Tier | Definition |
 | --- | --- |